 Over seventy-five years ago in San Diego, sustainable business practice was not a concern.
 Reducing the carbon footprint of businesses was not a mainstream idea until the turn of this century.
-While many of the original tenets of the Haimsohn family business remain in place today, much has been added by Lawrance Furniture to implement a philosophy of environmental responsibility to its mission statement.
+While many of the original tenets of the Haimsohn family business remain in place today, much has been added by Lawrance Furniture to implement a business sustainability plan and philosophy of environmental responsibility to its mission statement.

 President Howard Haimsohn recognized early on that doing business with a like-minded coalition such as the Sustainable Furnishings Council (SFC) was one method for engaging his company in the green movement.
 SFC members include suppliers, manufacturers, retailers, and designers that promote the best practices for “green markets”, like selecting wood products certified by Forest Stewardship Council (FSC) standards.
 The FSC standards represent the world’s strongest system for guiding forest management toward sustainable outcomes.

 Reducing his company’s energy needs also became Haimsohn’s goal for Lawrance.
 Last year, Lawrance Furniture chose to light its showrooms with long-lasting LED bulbs, which significantly reduced the energy consumption at the two Lawrance stores as well as the need for ordering, packaging, and throwing out old bulbs.
 The move to reduce its energy needs added up to huge savings on expenses, and further, was rewarded by a San Diego Gas & Electric rebate program.

 Haimsohn’s company embraces the idea of reducing the carbon footprint in all aspects of its business.
 It is a big picture approach to an important issue.
 In his travels around the world searching for the best in contemporary and modern furnishings, Haimsohn discovered that his home turf – Southern California – has much to offer.
 With that, Haimsohn and his regional suppliers have created a local green market simply by keeping down the miles travelled to do business.